scaramouche88/pyARIS/README.md

 #### Retrieving Frame Data

 Once the data file has been opened, specific frames can be loaded.
+It is important to notice that the real-world mappin is done by FrameRead

 ```python
 	frame = pyARIS.FrameRead(ARISdata, 2)